jgato/jgato/random_docs/Configuring SRIOV Intel E810 NIC with ZTP.md

 What is happening now?

 The test application is sending packets through Trex Port 0, which is sending the packages to Testpmd Port 0.
-Then Testpmd is configured to forward everything Testpmd Port 1.
+Then, Testpmd is configured to forward everything to Testpmd Port 1.
 From there, the packages are received by Trex Port 1.

 ![](assets/2022-11-16-12-31-41-output.gif)

-You can see how Port 0 outpackets and Port 1 inputpackets are mostly the same.
+You can see how Port 0 out-packets and Port 1 input-packets are mostly the same.
+Testpmd seems to be doing ports forward correctly.

 We can see something similar if we go back to testpmd to check its statistics: